-Bucket dredging of the lower reach of the channel began 21 November to address edge shoaling at several locations on both sides of the channel from just south of the Tacony-Palmyra Bridge to just south of the Neshaminy basin.
-Work is scheduled to be complete by mid-January.
-A solicitation for hydraulic dredging of Fairless Turning Basin and the upper reach of the project is scheduled to be advertised in early April.
+Bucket dredging of the channel to address edge shoals from just south of the Tacony-Palmyra Bridge to just south of the Neshaminy Basin is scheduled to be completed March 15th.
+This work also includes a modification for limited dredging within the Fairless Turning Basin.
+A solicitation for hydraulic cutterhead dredging of Fairless Turning Basin and the upper reach of the project is scheduled to be advertised on or about March 17th.